Thursday, March 20, 2025

 How’s that for a broken punch line?

-A prose poem to be published November, 2025 in Unlikely Stories, Mark V
+A prose poem published November, 2024 in Unlikely Stories

 Sisyphus Invents Justice